hyjiacan/gitage/README.md

 ```
 # DEBUG flag
 DEBUG = false
-# serve ip
+# ip to host
 HOST = 0.0.0.0
-# serve port
+# port to listen
 PORT = 1997
-# Path for logs, can be absolute or relative
+# The path to put logs file, can be absolute or relative
 LOG_PATH = logs
-# Path to checkout repository, can be absolute or relative
+# The path to checkout repository, can be absolute or relative
 PROJECT_ROOT_PATH = projects
-# Only log the logs which higher than this value
+# Log the messages which higher than this level
 LOG_LEVEL = info
-# The temorary path to checkout, leave it empty to use system temp path
+# The temporary  path to the checkout, leave it blank to use the system temp path
 PROJECT_CHECKOUT_TMP =
 ```

-> If no config file, the value above will be the default values.
+> If no _config_ file, the value above will be the default values.

-> Note: config names must be **UPPERCASE**
+> Note: Configuration item name must be **UPPERCASE**

 ## Repo Configuration